Steel Authority of India Limited: Development of mines through outsourcing

 SAIL has decided to outsource development of two virgin iron ore mines at Rowghat in Chhattisgarh and Chiria in Jharkhand with an annual capacity of 14 and 15 million tonnes, respectively.
 The development of each mine is likely to cost between ₹1000 crore – ₹1200 crore.

 SAIL SCL Limited

 A 50:50 JV with Government of Kerala where SAIL has management control to revive the existing facilities at Steel Complex Ltd, Calicut and also to set up, develop and manage a TMT rolling mill of 65,000 MT capacity along with balancing facilities and auxiliaries.

 International Coal Ventures Private Limited

 ICVL is a joint venture of five companies owned by the Indian government.
 Aside from Steel Authority of India Limited, the other venturers are Coal India, Rashtriya Ispat Nigam, National Minerals Development Corporation and National Thermal Power Corporation.
-ICVL acquired a 65 percent stake in the Benga coal mine from the Rio Tinto Group in July 2014.
+ICVL acquired a 65 percent stake in the Benga coal mine from Rio Tinto in July 2014.